MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-getting-started.md

 Microsoft [R Server](#microsoft-r-server) and [R Client](#microsoft-r-client), simply put, are R for the Enterprise.
 Microsoft provides the software, services, and support that combine to make the very popular R statistical computing environment a compelling tool not only for academia, exploration, and prototyping, but for deployment within an enterprise.
 Microsoft also offers the free, open-source [Microsoft R Open](#microsoft-r-open), which provides high performance math libraries installed on top of a stable version of Open Source R including Base and Recommended Packages.

-For a side by side comparison of R features in Microsoft R Server, R Client, and R Open, [look here](index.md).
+For a side by side comparison of R features in Microsoft R Server, R Client, and R Open, [see here](index.md).

 ###Microsoft R Server
 Microsoft R Server is R for the Enterprise and solves the problem of deployment and operationalization of R code.
 In addition to the over 7000 standard R packages available to all R users, Microsoft R Server provides additional the R packages and connectivity tools to enable remote compute context and to support scalable, parallelizable solutions.